Hello! I’m glad that you are here…

 Donnisha Lavigne, MS, LPC, NCC

-I’m a licensed therapist with over 7 years of clinical experience specializing as a Therapist Support and Growth Coach .
-My coaching approach is deeply rooted in compassion, authenticity, and lived understanding.
+I’m a licensed therapist with over 8 years of clinical experience.
+My therapeutic approach is deeply rooted in compassion, authenticity, and lived understanding.
 As a Black woman, a licensed professional counselor, and someone who lives with bipolar disorder, ADHD, anxiety, and chronic illness, I bring both clinical expertise and personal insight into the healing space.
 I believe growth is possible when we feel seen, heard, and safe to show up as our full selves.

-Coaching with me isn’t rigid or clinical—it’s relational, collaborative, and rooted in mutual respect.
-Whether you’re navigating grief, burnout, identity, or the weight of being a therapist yourself, you don’t have to do it alone.
-I’m here to walk with you.
+Therapy with me isn’t rigid or clinical—it’s relational, collaborative, and grounded in mutual respect.
+Whether you’re navigating grief, burnout, identity, or the unique weight of being a therapist yourself, you don’t have to do it alone.
+I’m here to walk alongside you on your healing journey.

 How my journey began…